Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 }

-After we wrote everything (source codes are provided), we made a small Makefile to collect it all (it is also located in the repository).
-After we called make build in the lib folder, 4 files appeared.
-Two for GO (.h/.so) and one for Rust and C ++.
+After we’ve written everything (source codes are provided), we can make a small Makefile to collect all this (it is also located in the repository).
+After we call make build in the lib folder, 4 files will appear.
+Two for GO (.h / .so) and one for Rust and C ++.

 Makefile: